Updated June 2022.

-E-bikes are just like normal bikes, but with some added juice.
+E-bikes are just like normal bikes, but with some added juice (you push a little bit and the electric motor does the hard work).
 It means that you can go farther, faster and opens up exploration for those who may not have felt confident going quite so far under their own steam (we’ve got a lot of hills out here).

 Fall is also a great time of year to explore, given that the weather is a little milder (if sometimes a bit wet) and the crowds have thinned, giving you space to really take in the beauty of the season.